 Chances are you actually never wear most of the remaining 80 percent of your wardrobe.
 Fortunately, there’s an easy way to check.
 To find out how much you do wear, professional organizers recommend turning all of your hangers backward at the beginning of the season.

 Don’t turn the hanger forward until you’ve worn, laundered, and returned the item.
 At the end of the season (or year), take the clothes off whichever hangers are still backward and donate them.
 This way you can free up space for new things you actually love.

 Storing Out-of-Season Garments Without Cleaning Them First

 Jackets and coats take a beating.
-By the end of the season, they've absorbed grime, smoke, the elements—basically, everything you come in contact with, plus dirt and sweat from your own body.
+By the end of the season, they’ve absorbed grime, smoke, the elements—basically, everything you come in contact with, plus dirt and sweat from your own body.
 Stuffing soiled outerwear in the back of your closet or under your bed is more than just unsanitary—it allows stains to set in and can even weaken and fade fabrics.
-So check the care tag to see whether you need to machine wash, hand wash, or dry clean your garment, then zip all zippers to prevent snags before going for the deep clean.
+So plan for a laundry day and check the care tag to see whether you need to machine wash, hand wash, or dry clean your garment, then zip all zippers to prevent snags before going for the deep clean.